akhilselva/weather_app/README.md

 # weather_app

-Get today&#x27;s and forcast weather data.
+Get today&#x27;s and forcast weather data with the help of this beautiful app built using flutter.

 ## APIs used-